Prophets

 2 But, behold, verily, verily, I say unto thee, no one shall be appointed to receive commandments and revelations in this church excepting my servant Joseph Smith, Jun., for he receiveth them even as Moses.
 (D&C 28)

-This has been interpreted by church leaders and members to mean NO ONE can receive a word from God except the head of the church.
+Church leaders and members have interpreted this to mean NO ONE can receive a word from God except the head of the Church.
 Which is contrary to how God works.
-God can call a prophet at any time he pleases and give to him His words.
+God can call a prophet whenever he pleases and give him His words.
 This is how it has always been done, except among Joseph’s churches.
-He in fact was the last prophet called directly by God.
-Their current church presidents receive an honorary title of prophet but this is contrary to how prophets have previously been called.
+He, in fact, was the last prophet called directly by God.
+Their current Church presidents receive the honorary title of prophet, contrary to how prophets have been called.

 When Amos said: